SimCoreTechnology/catalog/README.md

 Please track your time on this project, as we will want to refine this test over time if we feel it's too much of a time commitment.

-### What is this repository for? ###
+### Who is this repository for? ###

-Candidates for SimCore Technologies backend software engineer positions.
+Candidates for a backend software engineer positions at SimCore Technologies.

 ### How do I get set up? ###

-Follow instructions at laravel.com to get everything setup and running.
+Follow instructions at [Laravel.com](https://laravel.com/docs/5.4) to get everything setup and running.

 ### Code Test Instructions ###